 If I were to pick a different word to begin building a list off of such as “penny” then I would try to come up with a word that rhymes that’s closest to the front of the alphabet and then work my way up.
 So for example

 bendy, Benny, Bengy, Cindy, dingy, Denny’s, Emmy, femmie, gimme, ginny, henny, Jenny, Kimmie, lend me, Lindsay, many, mini, Mindy, minty, penny, plenty, Quincy, Remy, Scentsy, send key, simply, stingy, tempt me, tenty, then he, then me, vending, venting, Vinny, when he, when we, wimpy, windy, winning.

 Increasing The Possibilities

-Notice how the first list consists of one syllable words that contain “ain” and “aim” sounds.
-And the second list of words are two syllables that contain variations of the “en”, “em” and “e” sounds.
-And with it being two syllables I occasionally put two 1 syllable words together to get the two syllable rhyming word effect out of them which gave me more rhyming possibilities.
+Notice how the first list consists of one-syllable words that contain “ain” and “aim” sounds.
+And the second list of words is two syllables that contain variations of the “en”, “em”, and “e” sounds.
+And with it being two syllables I occasionally put two 1 syllable words together to get the two-syllable rhyming word effect out of them which gave me more rhyming possibilities.

 How Did I Do?

 I hope that you found this article helpful.
 Do you have any neat tricks that help you write faster?
 Have any questions or comments?
 I’d love to hear from you so make sure you drop your 2 cents in the comments section below.